-Ted Merwin, Ph.D is a professor, writer, journalist and noted public speaker.
-He is a sought-after lecturer on the history of Jewish food.
-He is the author of In Their Own Image: New York Jews in Jazz Age Popular Culture, as well as of a forthcoming book on the history of the Jewish delicatessen, Pastrami on Rye: An Overstuffed History of the Jewish Deli, winner of the 2015 National Jewish Book Award in the category of Education and Jewish Identity.
+Ted Merwin, Ph.D. is a well-known professor, blogger, journalist, humorist, collector and public intellectual.
+Ted is one of the foremost authorities on Judaism in America.
+He is the author of two acclaimed books: In Their Own Image: New York Jews in Jazz Age Popular Culture and Pastrami on Rye: An Overstuffed History of the Jewish Deli, winner of the 2015 National Jewish Book Award in the category of Education and Jewish Identity.

 Pastrami on Rye has been featured in USA Today, New York Times, New York Post, New York Daily News, New York Observer, Philadelphia Inquirer, Chicago Tribune, The Economist, Times Literary Supplement(TLS), London Jewish Chronicle, Haaretz, Jerusalem Post, Times of Israel, Time Out Tel Aviv, The Daily Beast, Tablet, Forward, New York Jewish Week, and on radio and TV nationwide, including The John Batchelor Show, PRI’s “The World” with Marco Werman and NPR’s “All Things Considered.”

 Ted has given more than 100 entertaining, multimedia lectures over the last several years, including at the 92nd Street Y in New York, Stephen Wise Free Synagogue in L.A., the Spertus Institute in Chicago, the Department of Homeland Security at JFK, the FDIC in Washington, D.C., and at universities, synagogues, JCC’s, libraries, book festivals, and museums from coast to coast.